zenhack/tempest/README.md

-This repository contains an experimental rewrite of Sandstorm.
+This repository contains an experimental replacement for [Sandstorm][1].

-Currently, most of the sandbox setup code is built, and sandstorm-next is capable of spawning sandstorm apps and plumbing http traffic to them from the outside, though many http features are not yet implemented.
+Currently, most of the sandbox setup code is built, and tempest is capable of spawning sandstorm apps and plumbing http traffic to them from the outside, though many http features are not yet implemented.

 # Building

-To build sandstorm-next, you will need:
+To build tempest, you will need:

 - Go 1.19 or later
 - [tinygo](https://tinygo.org/)